 While higher revenues are worthwhile, its the Net Profit Margin that really determines the asset value of an established business.

-A Net Margin of zero means no profit, so the revenue could be $10 Million but what value does the business have if the net profit is zero?
+A Net Margin of zero means no profit, so the revenue could be $10 Million but what commercial, saleable value does the business have if the net profit is zero?

 Increasing Net Margins requires very different thinking as its about improving tasks the business already carries out.

 Higher Net Margins create the surplus cash you can use to pay for an extra employee, to completely free up days of your time to work on your business or to take more holidays.